Bruno125/Communication-Demo-iOS/README.md

 The `send` method allows the client to send an string of text, for itto be distributed to the other clients.

-The `receive` method returns `∫<Message>`.
+The `receive` method returns `<Message>`.
 This represents an stream of messages, which will allow us to be notified each time another device emits a message.
 The `Observable` class comes from the RxSwift library.

 Once the interface is defined, each technology will implement it using it's own dependencies.
 We have created 5 implementations: